vanous/MVRtoKuma/README.md

 ## Quick Start

-- Start the MVRtoKuma, configure settings for Uptime Kuma server
+- Start the MVRtoKuma, configure settings for your Uptime Kuma server
 - Use the `Get Server Data` to get data from Uptime Kuma
 - Use `MVR Files - Import MVR`to import an MVR file with fixtures.
 Make sure the MVR contains data with IPv4 addresses.